Gemtessa09/digitalViolance/README.md

 In many developing regions, including vulnerable communities, these challenges are intensified by:

-Limited digital literacy
+-Limited digital literacy

-Fear of retaliation
+-Fear of retaliation

-Lack of confidential reporting mechanisms
+-Lack of confidential reporting mechanisms

-Inadequate access to legal and psychological support
+-Inadequate access to legal and psychological support

-Weak enforcement of digital safety policies
+-Weak enforcement of digital safety policies

 SafeNet Shield was conceived to respond to these challenges by providing a secure, trusted, and easy-to-use digital protection platform.